Martin Clunes: Honours

 Clunes was made an Officer of the Order of the British Empire (OBE) in the Civil Division on 13 June 2015 in the 2015 Queen's Birthday Honours List.
 He was appointed as a Deputy Lieutenant (DL) of the County of Dorset on 19 June 2019.

 Bournemouth University awarded him the honorary degree of Doctor of Arts (D.Arts) on 9 November 2007.
 He has been president of the British Horse Society since 1 June 2011.

+In 2024, Clunes was named as the inaugural Chancellor for Hartpury University and Hartpury College.